PaulBellette/PaulBellette.github.io/_posts/2020-03-22-Set-Covering.md

 date: 2020-03-22
 ---

-So long time and no posts.
+So, long time and no posts.
 I have a half written thing that I have been going back and forth on with no real commitment but I feel inspired to write this one.
 This is a slight departure from my normal all caps rants into a more gentle introduction to some basic ideas.
 This post is coming from me giving a far too quick explanation of how you can set up the Set Cover Problem as a Linear Integer Program at the end of a lecture I gave for the UQ Master of Data Science Math7501 course.
 I felt like I didn't give a super clear overview as I was rushing, so I aim to rectify that here with this post.

 ## The Set Cover Problem